-You can gain advice from the Student Support, Health and Wellbeing team by contacting:
+Need some wellbeing advice?
+You can gain advice from the Student Wellbeing Services team by contacting:

 or attending a drop in service